ordogod/TheColor/README.md

 *Color Center* is fully recreated when a color is proceeded with.
 This means that any user input that happened for previous color will be reset to default values (e.g. color scheme mode in *Color Scheme*).
+*Color Center* is displayed when a color is proceeded with, hidden when color is changed (but not proceeded with yet) or cleared.

+Selecting a swatch in *Color Scheme* opens *Color Details* for this color.

 If *"resume from last searched color"* feature from *Settings* is enabled, then the last searched (proceeded with) color will be proceeded with on app startup.